jannikmi/multivar_horner/paper/paper.md

 The Julia package [StaticPolynomials](https://github.com/JuliaAlgebra/StaticPolynomials.jl) has a similar functionality, but it does not support computing Horner factorisations.

 `multivar_horner` has no functions to directly interoperate with other software packages.
-The generality of the required input parameters however still ensures the compatibility with other approaches.
+The generality of the required input parameters (coefficients and exponents) however still ensures the compatibility with other approaches.
 It is for example easy to manipulate a polynomial with other libraries and then compute the Horner factorisation representation of the resulting output polynomial with `multivar_horner` afterwards, by simply transferring coefficients and exponents.
 Some intermediary operations to convert the parameters into the required format might be necessary.